thirdtank/brut/brutrb.com/hooks.md

 end
 ```

-We'll use the Rack request's `path_info` to check for allowed routes, and the aforementioned `env["brut.owned_path"]` to
+We'll use the Rack request's `path_info` to check for allowed routes.
+Brut will set `"brut.owned_path"` in the Rack environment for any path that it owns.
+We can check that to allow access to those paths.
-check for a Brut-owned path:

 ```ruby {4-6}
 # app/src/front_end/route_hooks/require_auth_before_hook.rb